The Nintendo DSi was launched in late 2008 in Japan, but if you lived outside of Japan, you had to wait until early 2009.

 Game 2: Lock’s Quest

-An Adventure game published by THQ and developed by 5th Cell, ‘Lock’s Quest’ has you playing as Lock, who — after a diabolical mechanical army devastates his kingdom — is left as the his country’s only hope to survive an upcoming invasion.
-Whether you help Lock build customised towers, traps, walls, weapons or other defences, you’ll help Lock and his family defeat enemies, until the kingdom is safe again.
+An Action-Strategy game published by THQ and developed by 5th Cell, ‘Lock’s Quest’ has you playing as Lock, a young hero who — after a diabolical mechanical army devastates his kingdom — is left to defend his kingdom.

 The controls for the game include: